AbhishekGargSuccessive/ReactNative-Traning/README.md

 npm init
 This command creating a package.json file and ask for these info..

-package name: (npm-packege) 99codepradeep //it should be unique and package should not already exists on npm
+package name: (npm-packege) demo_login //it should be unique and package should not already exists on npm
 version: (1.0.0)
 description:
 entry point: (index.js)
 test command:
 git repository:
 keywords:
-author: Pradeep
+author: Abhishek Garg
 license: (ISC)
 The final step is to publish your package with this command. npm publish